 The Canandaigua Lake Watershed Education Program was created in 2007 to teach local students about the Canandaigua Lake watershed and its great importance to our region.
 The program aims to increase student awareness of water quality issues and empower them to become stewards of their watersheds through their daily actions.
 By introducing connections between human activity and watershed health, students gain a greater appreciation for their roles and responsibilities as citizens of a greater watershed community.

-The Watershed Education Program has become a mainstay for schools the within the Canandaigua Lake watershed and for the community at-large.
-In collaboration with teachers, our educators continue to fine-tune existing programs in order to meet changing curriculum standards and the needs of the students we teach.
+The Watershed Education Program has become a mainstay for the schools within the Canandaigua Lake watershed and for the community at-large.
+From pre-schoolers to adults, the program involves hundreds of participants every year in hands-on, engaging classroom and field-based lessons.
+Our educators continue to fine-tune existing programs in order to meet changing curriculum standards and the needs of the students we teach.
 The goal is to provide the best possible educational experience for students to learn about the importance of protecting water quality in the watershed.

 We are proud to have reached over 19,000 students since the program’s inception.
 Each year we strive to find new avenues of outreach, so this number only continues to climb.
 As a public service of the CLWA and the Canandaigua Lake Watershed Council, the Education Program is free to schools and community organizations within the Canandaigua Lake watershed.
 If your classroom or organization would like to take advantage of this valuable and unique community service, please don’t hesitate to contact our educators, Beth Altemus and Becca Jensen at email@example.com.

 About our Educators: